giuliamesc/reionisation_ML/README.md

 - In the first epoch, the status of the net, the losses and the R² score are saved
 - In the following epochs, the above information are stored 1) for the best model 2) for the last epoch, in order to continue from it the next time we restart the training

-All these files are stored in the folder `model`.
+All these files are stored in the folder called `checkpoints`.